Courses & Units

 Introduction

-An introduction to the most important themes and issues in the international relations of the China.
+This unit offers an introduction to the most important themes and issues in the international relations of China.
 Students will gain a basic understanding of how the major frameworks of international relations interpret the rise of China as a global power.
-The unit will focus on domestic, regional and international politics of China and its relations with the United States, Japan, the Koreas, the ASEAN states, the EU and Africa.
+It will focus on domestic, regional and international politics of China and its relations with the United States, Japan, the Koreas, the ASEAN states, the EU and Africa.
 The implications for Australian foreign policy of China's rising power and the new international relations will also be examined.

 Summary